Cyberbit-7/alohomora/README.md

 ### Step 5b
 Open up a new tab, then click the "window" icon to resize the window, then click it again to reach fullscreen.
 You are now fully booted into Alohomora.

-## Sigining into your Google Account
+## Section C: Sigining into your Google Account

 Signing into Google accounts normally is a bit buggy due to how kiosk apps are coded, cauing issues when trying to use Google apps such as Google Docs.
 However, the process is still very simple.